-In order to achieve good health, it is necessary to have a balanced flow between the brain, heart and gut connection.
-This supports the growth of a strong immune system that can fight back pathogens and enable us to recover from disease so we may maintain optimum health.
 When you begin to view the brain, heart and gut intelligence, the three brains, operating as equally as one unit or system, you begin to understand the importance of trusting your gut’s wisdom, your heart’s intelligence and your head’s reasoning, all working in unison.
-If this integrated holistic view resonates with you and your keen to learn more about our counseling and coaching work, you may begin by joining module 1 free of our Inner Foundation Program.
-At the end of module 1 you will receive a free 1-1 counseling coaching call with Luke and Susana.
+If this integrated holistic view resonates with you and your keen to learn more about our counseling and coaching work, you may begin by reading the inner foundation book.
 The time for evolving is now!!

 A Call To Action:

 About The Writer

 Susana Hancock is the author of the book The Inner Foundation- How Society impacts our Inner foundation.
 She has a global professional experience of over twenty years, working in Europe and Asia in areas of leadership, staff training and personal development.
 Since 2016 Susana has been delivering professional training and coaching programs to individuals, schools, business and governmental organizations.